felias-fogg/dw-link/docs/manual.md

 #### Problem: You get the message *\*\*\*\*Fatal internal debugger error: n* when trying to start execution

 In this case some serious internal error happened.
 You have to stop the current debug session, reset the debugger and restart.
 Please try to reproduce the problem and tell me how it happened.
 Please try to distill a minimal example leading to the problem and fill out the [*issue form*](issue_form.md).
-BTW: `monitor stop` can still be executed in order to disable the debugWIRE on your MCU even if a fatal error happened.
+BTW: `monitor dwoff` can still be executed in order to disable the debugWIRE on your MCU even if a fatal error happened.

 #### Problem: The debugger does not stop at the line the breakpoint was set